 - Usable by non-technical people – this is essentially the core of the no-code movement.
 More importantly, this is one of the criteria we had the longest debate on.
-The level of knowledge plays a key role - and while there are tools like MS Azure, or C3 AI Suite, or even deepCognition - they are not built for the average knowledge worker, but for people who already know what they are doing in the developer stage.
+The level of knowledge plays a key role - and while there are tools like MS Azure, C3 AI Suite, or even deepCognition - they are not built for the average knowledge worker, but for people who already know what they are doing in the developer stage.

 We'll take a brief look into a selection of these tools.

 Clarifai is an NLP and Computer Vision tool founded in 2013 that offers an end-to-end solution for modeling unstructured data for the entire AI lifecycle.
-Image, video, and text recognition solutions are built on an advanced machine learning platform and made easily accessible via API, device SDK, and on-premise.
+Image, video, and text recognition solutions are built on an advanced ML platform and made easily accessible via API, device SDK, and on-premise.
 Boasts with accurate and detailed results with a fast API, they have some neat pre-trained models on offer (people, vehicles, and general detectors).

 AutoML is the Google package star, and the tool works much the same way as CreateML – just on the cloud.
 The model package currently includes Sight (Vision and Video Intelligence, the latter in beta) and Language (NLP & Translation) as well as structured data (Tables) functions.
 AutoML overall manages to cover a lot of ground already in no-code – but once again, if you’re not a developer it’s hard to operationalize.

 Levity focuses on image, text, and document classification and enables users to train custom models on their use-case-specific data – and is meant for businesses of any size.
-Custom models and flows also include a human-in-the-loop option, so users have full control, as the model asks for input where it is unsure – and will automatically learn from interactions.
-Levity focuses on providing an end-to-end solution and integrates with all the tools people use on a daily basis.
+Custom models and flows also include a Human-in-the-Loop option, so users have full control, as the model asks for input where it is unsure – and will automatically learn from interactions.
+Levity focuses on providing an end-to-end solution that integrates with all the tools people use on a daily basis.

-Lobe, a product by Microsoft, offers image classification, with object detection, and data classification coming soon.
+Lobe, a product by Microsoft, offers image classification, with Object Detection, and data classification coming soon.
 Lobe is a free, private desktop application with a fair amount of pre-trained solutions (e.g. Emotional Reactions which allow your app to react to different expressions allowing people to send emoji reactions using just their faces).

-MonkeyLearn offers an all-in-one text analysis and data visualization studio, for unstructured text-based data to get topic, sentiment, intent, keywords, etc. Features include automatically tagging business data, visualizing actionable insights and trends, and simplification processes for both text classification and extraction.
+MonkeyLearn offers an all-in-one Text Analysis and data visualization studio, for unstructured text-based data to get topic, sentiment, intent, keywords, etc. Features include automatically tagging business data, visualizing actionable insights and trends, and simplification processes for both text classification and extraction.
 Integrates with Zendesk, RapidMinder, and Google products, with a whole bunch more coming soon.
 Also - in our humble opinion - one of the best blog resources out there when it comes to text analysis.

 Obviously AI, founded in 2019 uses NLP processing to perform tasks on user-specific text data.
 Drag and drop your data as CSV or integrate with HubSpot, Salesforce, or MySQL (among others), pick your prediction column, and it'll auto-build a custom ML algorithm and you’ll end up with a prediction report.
 The platform is especially useful for SMEs, who are looking for a tool that chooses the right algorithm for their needs.